 Online Oral Preparation Courses & 1-2-1 Tuition

-We are also offering Deck & Engineering oral prep and some 1-2-1 tutoring online, as well as in the classroom.
+We are currently offering Deck & Engineering oral prep and some 1-2-1 tutoring online, as well as in the classroom.

 For seafarers who are in the middle of their studies, and don’t know when their oral exam will be, or for seafarers who are planning to do their modules when lockdown is over, but struggling with a certain subject – we can help!

 Our instructors are available to offer hourly, half or full day 1-2-1 sessions.